VikramIyr/SpotMap/docs/README.md

 ## 🗂️ Dataset

-SpotMAP operates on RGB-D sequences recorded with the Boston Dynamics Spot robot, featuring:
+SpotMAP operates on RGB-D sequences recorded with the Boston Dynamics Spot robot,

-- Diverse indoor environments
-- Varying lighting conditions and occlusions
-- Fine-grained object instance masks

 Each sequence provides: